Texas Car Accident Settlement Process and Timeline

 If you and the insurance company cannot agree on the claim, you may have to file a lawsuit to pursue damages.
 The deadline (a.k.a. the statute of limitations) for filing a personal injury or property damage complaint is two years from the date of the car accident (Sec.
 16.003).

 Car accident settlements in Texas can vary widely and often depend on your ability to argue your case against an insurance company's lawyers.
-Learn more about your options and the strength of your case by receiving a free case evaluation from a local attorney who has experience with Texas's car accident settlement process.
+Learn more about your options and the strength of your case by speaking with a local motor vehicle accident attorney who has experience with Texas's car accident settlement process.